RyanAngelo/RyanAngelo.github.io/index.md

 {% include nav.html %}

 # About
-The ability for software to solve problems, make life better, and open new opportunities is what makes programming a passion.
+The ability for software to solve problems, improve quality of life, and open new opportunities is what makes programming a passion.
 I hope to develop projects and ideas that explore the ever-evolving field of Computer Science.

 # Projects
 [Around The Clock](/aroundtheclock) A simple, elegant time keeping application written in Swift for MacOS